 Here, in addition to a warm welcome by a diverse group of people who have made this parish their home, you will find an atmosphere of quiet reflection on the presence of God, great beauty in the visual aspects of the changing liturgical seasons, and worship music that will inspire and transform you!
 We’re committed to passionate and engaging worship, relevant teaching, and the formation of real community.
 Feel free to look around, ask questions, and visit us in person where you will experience and become God’s friends… together with us!
 We know that from the moment you walk through our doors you will feel at home.
 In our community, you will discover a safe space to explore your deepest longings for God with warm people to support you, just as you are!
 It matters not to us where you come: from more Orthodox Catholic Churches, any of the varied Protestant denominations, or those from an Eastern Tradition, at Saint Miriam you are welcome!

-A life-sized bronze sculpture representation of charity and inspired by the Gospel of Matthew is now home at Saint Miriam.
+We are proud to have one of his masterpieces at Saint Miriam!
+Whatsoever You Do, or the Beggar Christ, is a life-sized bronze sculpture representation of charity and inspired by the Gospel of Matthew (25:40) is now home at Saint Miriam.
 It visually signifies how we should see Christ in the poor and the hungry and tells us that we should see our acts of kindness to them, as kindness to God.
 This sculpture epitomizes the parish of Saint Miriam and it now adorns our entryway.